 What do yellow jackets eat and where do they live?

 As with most other species of wasp, the yellow jacket wasp has a twofold diet.
 As an adult the wasp will live on nectar found in flowers near the hive while the larvae will feed on pre-chewed insects, meat and fruit that are supplied by the adult worker wasps.

 The nests are constructed of a paper-like material that is made from chewed up wood fibers gathered from surrounding trees.
 They will be built in abandoned rodent burrows or in holes in trees or any other area protected from the ravages of the weather.
 The pregnant female wasp or queen wasp will start her nest in the spring.
 This will breed the first generation of worker wasps and start the population of the hive.
-The following year more eggs are laid and more workers and drones are bred, any queens that survive will spread out and form nests of their own.
-The nest will begin as a small ball and can grow extremely large in the years that follow.
+As more eggs are laid and more workers and drones are bred, the nest will grow in size to support to large colony.
+In the fall as the cold weather approaches, pregnant queens that survive will spread out and overwinter until the spring thaw when they form nests of their own.

 It is important to note that the yellow jacket wasp is a social species of wasp, and therefore one of the more dangerous species.
 The workers will not hesitate to protect their nest and queen if they are threatened.
 Since each wasp is able to sting multiple times, disturbing the nest or hive is not recommended.

 Why should you get rid of any yellow jacket hives?

 There are two sides to the answer to this question.
 On one side is the benefit of having a hive of yellow jackets near your barn or fields.
 On the other is the dangers.

 The yellow jacket is a predatory species of wasp and will prey on a large variety of insects to feed their young.
 This makes them of great benefit to farmers who wish to keep insect larvae out of their stored harvest.